Love your Gallbladder!

 This is how we are trained as children “Do you like the taste of this?”
 Based on the answer, this food is then added or removed from the menu.

 I am sorry to say, that being driven by your taste buds alone, when it comes to food choices, does not end well!
 Of course, we all love the taste of sugar, salt and fat!
 It’s delicious, moreish and available everywhere you go (in excess)!
 I am not saying don’t enjoy your food.
-What I am saying is look for other flavours in foods, don’t just expect the flavour to find you!
+What I am saying is look for other flavors in foods, don’t just expect the flavour to find you!
 Sit with discomfort of bitter foods and find a different kind of enjoyment from this food.
 The enjoyment of nourishing your health, stimulating your gallbladder and supporting your detoxification pathways!

 Watercress – this can be made into a soup or as a salad.